Country Report for Indonesia

 A National Strategy on the Elimination of Violence Against Children 2016-2020 was adopted by the Ministry for Women’s Empowerment and Child Protection in 2015.
 The strategy identifies corporal punishment as a “dangerous practice” and highlights prohibition of physical punishment as an international obligation not yet translated into national law, and a challenge in relation to rules of law that needs to be overcome.
 Following the adoption of the National Strategy, Indonesia became a pathfinder country with the Global Partnership to End Violence Against Children, which was established in 2016.
 This commits the Government to three to five years of accelerated action towards the achievement of Target 16.2 of the Sustainable Development Goals.
 The roadmap on the implementation of the National Strategy has not yet been adopted but a roundtable event on the issue was held in May 2017.

-The Government accepted recommendations to prohibit corporal punishment during the Universal Periodic Review in 2017, committing itself to banning its use in all settings.
+The Government accepted recommendations to prohibit corporal punishment during the Universal Periodic Review in 2017 and 2022, committing itself to banning its use in all settings.

 Alternative care settings